By Russ Klettke

 To preview the winning advertisements, visit the Landscape Architecture Magazine blog.

-Advertisements placed in the October 2019-October 2020 issues of LAM will be considered for a 2020 Lammy award.
-Awards will be announced and distributed at the ASLA Annual Conference and EXPO on Friday, October 2 – 5, in Miami Beach, Florida, during the Lammys reception.
+Full page or greater advertisements in the October 2021-October 2022 issues of LAM will be considered for a 2022 Lammy Award.
+Awards will be announced and distributed at the ASLA Annual Conference and EXPO on Friday, November 11, in San Francisco, CA, during the Lammys reception.